-Due to compelling and verifiable circumstances such as personal, family, medical, psychological, or any other emergency or special academic consideration, a student subject to Academic Suspension may request a hearing before Faculty-Student Affairs Committee.
+Due to compelling and verifiable circumstances such as personal, family, medical, psychological, or any other emergency or special academic consideration, a student subject to Academic Suspension may appeal to the Faculty-Student Affairs Committee.
+Students who wish to apply for readmission have a right to a hearing before Faculty-Student Affairs Committee if requested by the student.
 If the committee so decides, the student may be permitted to return for an additional semester on Academic Probation.
-Except for extenuating circumstances such as personal or family medical/psychological emergency, a student who is suspended for academic reasons cannot be readmitted before three terms (including the summer term) have elapsed.
-Students wishing to appeal to Faculty-Student
+Except for extenuating circumstances such as personal or family medical/psychological emergency, a student who is suspended for academic reasons cannot be readmitted until they have completed 12 credits of coursework at another secondary institution with a cumulative GPA of 2.0.
+Please refer to the Transfer Credits policy for further information.

-Affairs Committee should contact the Registrar's Office for forms and deadlines.
+Students wishing to appeal to Faculty-Student Affairs Committee should contact the Registrar's Office for forms and deadlines.
+Students should visit the Registrar's website for more information on the procedure and deadlines for appeals.